I Built Save the Date, Then Used It on My Own Marriage. Here Is What the AI Found.

 After a dozen-plus dates analyzed by my own AI, here is what I know about myself as a partner that I did not know before:

 - I default to entertaining when I should be connecting.
 My instinct is to be interesting rather than interested.
+The AI caught this across almost every date, in different words, from different angles, until the pattern was undeniable.

 - I am genuinely good at being present and warm in chaotic moments, but I lose that presence in quieter one-on-one conversations where emotional depth is required.
+The AI showed me that my best connecting happens when there is something concrete to anchor the interaction, and my worst happens in open-ended emotional space.

 - My wife consistently does more conversational heavy lifting than I realize.
 She introduces more topics, drives more of the emotional content, and creates more openings for connection.
-I need to reciprocate that energy.
+The AI flagged this as a pattern across multiple dates: "She is bringing up the restaurant ideas, the medical context, the lab story.
+He is reacting more than initiating."

 - The moments that matter most are not the big gestures.
 They are the small ones: staying with a feeling instead of fixing it, asking one more question instead of changing the subject, and letting silence exist without filling it.
+The AI catches these micro-moments that I would never remember on my own.

 If you are curious about trying this kind of analysis on your own dates, check out real examples of what the AI catches.
 And if you are wondering how the whole process works from recording to insights, the how it works page breaks it down step by step.
 You can also read about pricing to find the right plan.